getodk/docs/docs/form-audit-log.rst

   `ODK Collect v1.25.0 <https://github.com/getodk/collect/releases/tag/v1.25.0>`_

-You can add to :tc:`track-changes-reasons=on-form-edit` to prompt enumerators to enter a reason before they save changes to a form:
+You can add to ``track-changes-reasons=on-form-edit`` to prompt enumerators to enter a reason before they save changes to a form:

 .. csv-table:: survey
   :header: type, name, parameters

   audit, audit, track-changes-reasons=on-form-edit

 This will prevent filled out forms being edited without a reason being given.
-If a reason is given the form will be saved normally and the audit log will include a :tc:`change reason` event with the reason recorded in the :tc:`change-reason` column.
+If a reason is given the form will be saved normally and the audit log will include a ``change reason`` event with the reason recorded in the ``change-reason`` column.

 Enumerator identification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~